JonHoyle.com Mirror of MacCompanion

 In the case of #1, it's a matter of maintaining your knowledge and abilities, so that you are not one of the poor performers that get axed first.

-With Apple doing as well as it is, even in a recession like this, it speaks very loudly to businesses producing software, peripherals or accessories being sold to that market.
+With Apple doing as well as it is, especially during a recession like this, it speaks very loudly to businesses producing software, peripherals or accessories being sold to that market.
 And to be able to deliver something that sells well to a Mac user, an off-shored "lowest common denominator" solution will not do.
 With the Macintosh user base growing (and the Windows base declining), Mac skills will become relatively more greatly valued.
 Furthermore, as the Macintosh growth being so much more recent, the Mac developer base has not had the opportunity to grow in the same proportion so quickly.
 This means that the ratio of developers to users is much more favorable to you the Mac developer, than to Windows developers.
 All in all, this means that being a software developer for the Macintosh is (relatively) more advantageous, than being one for Microsoft Windows or Unix.

 Macintosh Development Changes

 Also having changed since 1992 is the know-how to perform the job.
-Back then, System 7 was about a year old, and Windows 3.1 was just released.
+Back then, System 7 was about a year old, and Windows 3.1 had just been released.
 Mac developers were combing through Inside Macintosh Volume VI to keep up with the latest changes, whilst old DOS users were just beginning to realize that this whole Windows thing wasn't going to go away anytime soon.
 For Mac programmers, System 7 changes were built upon a foundation of already learned material, 90% of which still remained relevant.
 It was merely a matter of keeping up with new information, rather than relearning.

 Then there's Java.
-15 years ago, the computer section of any bookstore was deluged with books on Java.
+15 years ago, the computer section of nearly any bookstore was deluged with books on Java.
 With respect to programming languages, it was clearly the favorite son of the mid- to late-1990's.
 And today it still enjoys some popularity among Unix programmers, and various niches in the Windows and Mac development arenas.
 But on balance, both Apple and Microsoft are urging their developers to drop Java in favor of Cocoa and .NET, respectively.

 Coming Up Next Month: In Part 2, we will discuss specific steps that you will want to follow to remain marketable in this economy, and then in Part 3, we will discuss interviewing techniques.
 See you in 30!